Opinion: we risk returning to the days of reckless mortgage lending

 Mortgage payments are not your only cost as a homeowner

-What’s more, when you’re a homeowner the monthly mortgage payment isn’t the only outlay to worry about.
+What’s more, when you’re a homeowner, the monthly mortgage payment isn’t the only outlay to worry about.

-I know when I bought my first property, I was surprised to find that I was spending out a lot more than I expected on things such as buildings and contents insurance and property maintenance, on top of my mortgage.
+I know when I bought my first property, I was surprised to find that I was spending out a lot more than I expected each year on things such as buildings and contents insurance and property maintenance, on top of my mortgage.

 When you’re renting, it’s the landlord’s responsibility to insure the building and fix anything that goes wrong.